GloZell: Career

 In June 2016, GloZell released an autobiography, Is You Okay?, written in collaboration with Nils Parker.
 In 2016, GloZell had a lead role as the Jazz Singer in the YouTube Red (now YouTube Premium) original series Escape the Night.
 The cast of the show, including her, Shane Dawson, Joey Graceffa, Lele Pons and Sierra Furtado, won the Streamy Award for best ensemble cast.
 In 2017, Green launched a new channel for preschoolers called GloBugz!, the series was produced by Bunim/Murray Productions.

 In 2018, Green had a small role as Little Debbie in Ralph Breaks the Internet.

+In 2025, GloZell was featured on Season 29 of Worst Cooks in America, eliminated in the fourth episode.

 Personal life

-GloZell was married from 2013 to 2019.
-She described her relationship with her ex-husband and their divorce in her autobiography Is You Okay?.
-GloZell lived in Los Angeles with her manager and husband Kevin Simon.
-The two got married on August 9, 2013.
-On August 4, 2016, GloZell and her husband welcomed their first child, via surrogate, naming their daughter O'Zell Gloriana De Green Simon.
-In 2020, Glozell announced that she had divorced Simon.
+On August 9, 2013, GloZell married her manager, Kevin Simon.
+On August 4, 2016, they had a daughter, O'Zell Gloriana De Green Simon, via surrogacy.
+In 2020, GloZell announced that she had divorced Simon.